Abstracts of the PhD presentations

 compositions to the trips such that both passenger comfort and operational performance

+are taken into account.
 We present a variable neighborhood

 search heuristic to solve the rolling stock rescheduling problem.
 Our main